biapy/biapy-bashlings/doc/is-array.md

-# is-array.bash
+# src/is-array.bash

 Test if a variable is an array.

 ## Overview

-is-array test if given variable is an array.
+`is-array` test if given variable is an array.

 ## Index